-The University of Adelaide offers a range of scholarships for outstanding Higher Degree by Research applicants including Australian Government Research Training Program (RTP) scholarships and University of Adelaide Research Scholarships.
+The University of Adelaide offers a range of strategic and merit-based scholarships for outstanding Higher Degree by Research applicants including Australian Government Research Training Program (RTP) scholarships and University of Adelaide Research Scholarships (UARS).

 RTP scholarships are one of the primary sources of support for students undertaking research degrees at the University of Adelaide and are funded by the Australian Federal Government through the Department of Education and Training.
-They are allocated according to the terms and conditions specified in the Australian Government Research Training Program (RTP) Scholarship Policy: www.ua.edu.au/policies/4243, namely, on the basis of academic merit and research strategy.
+They are allocated according to the terms and conditions specified in the Australian Government Research Training Program (RTP) Scholarship Policy ua.edu.au/policies/4243, namely, on the basis of academic merit and research strategy.

-All major scholarships provide an annual living allowance, tuition fees and OSHC for international students.
-In 2021, the base stipend for a full-time scholarship holder is \$28,597 tax-free per annum.
-The tenure for a PhD scholarship is three years, with the possibility of extension for up to six months.
+All RTP and University of Adelaide Research Scholarships provide an annual living allowance, tuition fees and OSHC for international students.
+In 2023, the base stipend for a full-time RTP or UARS scholarship holder is \$32,500 tax-free per annum.
+From July 2022 the tenure for a PhD scholarship is three years and six months.
 The tenure of a master by research scholarship is two years, with no possibility of extension.
+Externally-funded scholarships may have different provisions; it is therefore important that you are familiar with the conditions of your award.